Communications, Development & Public Policy Volunteers

 Can you write?
 Can you tell a good story?
 Then we have a place for you on our communications team.

-The Communications Assistant will take on a variety of communication and engagement-related roles and responsibilities with the ultimate goal of telling the Centre’s story and elevating its brand.
+The Communications Assistant will take on various communication and engagement-related roles and responsibilities with the ultimate goal of telling the Centre’s story and elevating its brand.

 Some areas that our volunteers specialize in: